shvyn22/FlexingLyrics/README.md

 # FlexingLyrics
 FlexingLyrics is an Android MVVM sample application created for learning purposes only.\
-This application is based on [Happi.dev](https://happi.dev/) API and provides users with ability to search information about their favorite tracks: lyrics, artist information, album information.
+This application is based on [Happi.dev](https://happi.dev/) API and provides users with the ability to search information about tracks: lyrics, artist information, album information.

 ## Screenshots
 <p float="left">